 President of the Senate

 Twenty-Fourth State Legislature

 State of Hawaii

-As affirmed by the record of votes of the members of your Committee on Agriculture and Environment that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 969, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 969, S.D.
-1, and be referred to your Committees on Commerce and Consumer Protection and Judiciary.
+As affirmed by the record of votes of the members of your Committee on Water, Land, Agriculture, and Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 662, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 662, S.D.
+1, and be referred to the Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Water, Land, Agriculture, and Hawaiian Affairs,